SacDeNoeuds/extended-guide/guides/building-products/designing-a-resilient-system/3-how-to-choose-dependencies.md

 ## How to choose dependencies

-An IT project will have graphical interfaces – AKA§ frontends: web/mobile apps –, backends, databases, potentially in different languages.
+An IT project will have graphical interfaces – AKA frontends: web/mobile apps –, backends, databases, potentially in different languages.
 Which means we start this game with already our share of major upgrades:

 - Language upgrades
 - Database upgrades